zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ![Multi-domain architecture diagram](./diagrams/multi-domain_architecture_V2.svg)

 Domain-Central is where the "central" API ML is running, and may be on z/OS, or off z/OS, for example in Kubernetes.
 This API ML is referred to as the Central API ML.
-The Central API ML serves as a single point of access to all API Mediation Layers registered in it, and by extension, to all services registered in those secondary API MLs.
+The Central API ML serves as a single point of access to all API Mediation Layers registered in this Central API ML and, by extension, to all services registered in those secondary API MLs.

 Domain-1 to Domain-N are z/OS systems with the standard Zowe API ML running either in HA (sysplex) or non-HA (monoplex).
 These API MLs are referred to as Domain API MLs.